menotti/playground-41d1904q/about.md

 Students will learn about automatic and manual vectorization, how to operate with these kind of registers, problems of execution parallelism in vectors and how to tackle them.

 ## Why should I learn?
-Vectorization of code can achieve about 300% to 600% performance increase over lineal code.
+Vectorization of code can achieve about 300% to 600% performance increase over linear code.
 On high performance programs this is a noticeable performance boost.

 Common usage: